-In response to legal proceedings or requests from government agencies, we will not, without the customer's consent, disclose video recordings unless necessary to comply with the law or, in the case of government requests, there is an emergency involving danger of death or serious injury.
+In response to legal requests from law enforcement agencies, we will not, without the customer's consent, disclose video recordings unless necessary to comply with the law or there is an emergency involving imminent danger of death or serious physical injury to a person.
 We object to overbroad or otherwise inappropriate demands as a matter of course.
-For additional information, see our privacy notice.
+Unless prohibited from doing so or Ring has clear indication of illegal conduct in connection with the use of Ring products or services, Ring notifies customers before disclosing content information.
+For additional information, see our law enforcement guidelines.

-No. Unless you provide us with explicit permission as described in the FAQs above, Ring team members, similar to other members of the general public, can only view the video recordings that you have elected to make publicly available by posting them on the Neighbors App (or otherwise on the Internet).
+No. Ring team members, similar to other members of the general public, can only view the video recordings that you have elected to make publicly available by posting them on the Neighbors App (or otherwise on the Internet)